CalvinMT/TrustVaccSim/concept/simplistic_step_by_step.md

 ```
 _S: Susceptible; I: Infected symptomatic; A: Infected asymptomatic; R: Recovered; H: Hospitalised; D: Deceased_

->Given an average trust level shared amongst agents, a type of spread information, a vaccine effectiveness and a rate at which to vaccinate a percentage of the population, how does it affect the spread of the virus in that population?
+>Given an average trust level shared amongst agents, a vaccine effectiveness and a rate at which to vaccinate a percentage of the population, how does it affect the spread of the virus in that population?

-The dynamic version of this simulation, with coherence influence, requires the user to give an average initial trust level shared throughout the population and to choose the type of information on which the population will base its knowledge.
-Types of information are: real, positive and negative.
-Real information reflects exactly the state of the population.
-Positive information amplifies good news, while negative information amplifies bad news.
+The dynamic version of this simulation, with coherence influence, requires the user to give an average initial trust level shared throughout the population.
 Results of this simulation are viewed in a graph showing the number of infected agents, the number of recovered agents, the number of vaccinated agents and the average trust level of the population across time.

 ![image 2-3](images/2-3.drawio.png)